QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/index.md

 /data     # ignore only the folder data in the root directory
 ```

 ⚠️ It only applies to untracked files.
 A file that was staged once won't be ignored.
-You'll have to remote the file and commit first.
+You'll have to remove the file and commit first.
 The file will still be in the history, see `git filter-branch`.
 </div><div>

 #### 🌞 Good commits

 Commits must be **atomic**, meaning you shouldn't do more than one implementation per commit <small>(ex: adding a small feature)</small>.
-The second concern is to properly naming commits:
+The second concern is to properly name commits:

 * 📃 Usually, we add a type before any message  <small>(build, docs, feat (=MINOR), fix (=PATCH), style, test, chore, ci, perf, refactor, revert, security, and deps)</small>, followed by `:` giving us: `feat:`/...
-* ✍️Then, we add the commit message, with is a short description
+* ✍️Then, we add the commit message, with a short description
-* 📦  We may then leave a blank line, and add a body describing more the commit, such as adding a list of changes, or labels such as `Co-authored-by`, `Reviewed-by`, `Refs`...
+* 📦  We may then leave a blank line, and add a body further describing the commit, such as adding a list of changes, or labels such as `Co-authored-by`, `Reviewed-by`, `Refs`...

 > See [Conventional Commits](https://www.conventionalcommits.org/en/), [
 commitlint](https://commitlint.js.org/#/), and [7 rules](https://cbea.ms/git-commit/#seven-rules).<br>